ayanshv/ayanshv/README.md

 What I’m Focused On:

-Building practical, real-world projects
-Strengthening my Python skills
-Exploring new languages and technologies
-Creating tools that others can actually use
+Building practical, real-world projects, strengthening my Python skills, exploring new languages and technologies, creating tools that others can actually use
-Mindset